kissu/qmk_firmware/keyboards/whitefox/keymaps/kissu/readme.md

 Start by making some custom stuff with the layout, when done, simply run `make whitefox:kissu`.

-Then `sleep 10 && dfu-util -D whitefox_kissu.bin` optionnaly, append: `-S mk20dx256vlh7` or `-j8` (use 8 cores) too.
+Then `sleep 10 && dfu-util -D whitefox_kissu.bin` optionnaly, append `-S mk20dx256vlh7`.
 During the 10 seconds delay, rush to the button to enter `DFU` state.

 ⚠️ For some reason, my newly fresh `RESET` (right fn + print screen) button is not working... (download fails) ⚠️